akosbolemanyi/thehooodieswebshop/lib/README.md

 Feel free to try it both using an Android Emulator or a real life device with the ```APK``` attached!

 IMPORTANT!
+- Credit card payment
+  - The card number in demo mode is always ```4242 4242 4242 4242```
+  - The date should be in the future, for instance: ```12/30```
+  - Every other input should be filled with ```1``` characters, the pay button will transfer from disabled to enabled!

-However the registration is part of the application, and is required, a test user has been created for preference!
+- However the registration is part of the application, and is required, a test user has been created for preference!
 ```console
 email: microwavednutella@gmail.com
 password: test123